 Change in work and life, as we’ve discussed before, is often construed as something requiring grit, endurance, effort, and endless self-restraint.
 We’re taught to see it like an endless fight with yourself and the world around.

 Yet, in my experience, people fail at implementing change for a simple reason – a reason I like to call the New Year’s Resolution Syndrome.
 Bang goes the starting gun and people try to sprint into their new life.
 They tend to very shortly get lost, tired, or overwhelmed.
-Just as businesses that grow too fast are usually the ones to fail, your moving too quickly is not a recipe for long-term success.

 Attempts to change fail because people attempt to implement lots of different changes all at once.